Simple Supper Friday: Indian-Style Turkey Stew

 2. Season to taste with sea salt and pepper, and allow meat to brown for several minutes.

 3. Next, add the spices, diced tomatoes and coconut milk, and mix well.
 Continue to cook for a few minutes over medium-low heat, until mixture thickens up a bit.
-Then, mix in the ghee.
+Then, mix in the ghee, butter or coconut oil.

 4. Serve over steamed greens of choice (I recommend kale) and garnish with cilantro, if using.